-Cumbria Chamber of Commerce has produced this toolkit to help businesses operate safely and profitably as the economy restarts after the coronavirus lockdown.
+Cumbria Chamber of Commerce has produced this toolkit to help businesses operate through the pandemic.

-NHS Test and Trace has published advice on how to recognise, contain and reportoutbreaks of Covid-19 on your premises.
+NHS Test and Trace has published advice on how to recognise, contain and reportoutbreaks of Covid-19 on business premises.
 There’s a series of action cards to download for different types of business.

-Face coverings are now mandatory in many settings including shops, shopping malls, public transport, visitor attractions and hairdressers.
-The maximum fine for those that don’t comply is increasing to £3,200.
+Face coverings are mandatory in many settings including shops, shopping malls, public transport, visitor attractions and hairdressers.
+The Government has extended the list to include staff in shops, customers in taxis and private hire cars and customers in hospitality settings except when seated to eat or drink.
+The maximum fine for those that don’t comply is £3,200.

 Westfield Health, which runs the Chamber Health Care service for Chamber members, has created a range of live coaching webinars and 1:1 coaching sessions to help employers manage the transition back to into work and ensure staff are engaged and productive.

 Cumbria Business Growth Hubis your first port of call for advice.
 Growth Hub advisers, who are all experienced business people, can work with you one-to-one.
 This advice is free to qualifying SMEs.
-Advisers can help you apply for grants and loans and plan for life after lockdown.
+Advisers can help you apply for grants and loans.
 Your customers might behave differently, you may need to consider new markets or new routes to market and you may have to reconfigure your premises to meet social-distancing requirements.
 Advisers can help you tackle theses issues.
 To give a flavour of the wider Growth Hub offer, Cumbria Growth Catalyst provides a review and intensive support for SMEs, the Consultancy Subsidy offers grants of up to £1,300 to buy-in outside expertise, Cumbria Manufacturing Service provides specialist help and grants to manufacturers while Manufacturing Made Smarter helps manufacturers access new technologies.
-The Growth Hub is also the gateway to programmes run by Lancaster University Management School including the new COVID 19 Response Programme.
+The Growth Hub is also the gateway to programmes run by Lancaster University Management School.

-The Government has introduced the Kickstart Scheme, a £2bn fund to create hundreds of thousands of high quality six-month work placements aimed at those aged 16 to 24 who are on Universal Credit and are deemed to be at risk of long-term unemployment.
+The Kickstart Scheme is a £2bn fund to create hundreds of thousands of high quality six-month work placements aimed at those aged 16 to 24 who are on Universal Credit and are deemed to be at risk of long-term unemployment.
 Funding available for each job will cover 100% of the relevant National Minimum Wage for 25 hours a week, plus the associated employer National Insurance contributions and employer minimum automatic-enrolment contributions.
 Employers looking to create job placements for young people should check if they can apply for funding.
 Those able to offer at least 30 placements can apply to Kickstart directly.
 Those offering fewer than 30 placements should apply through the Chamber.
+Here are tips for making a successful application.

 The Competition and Markets Authority has issued a statement on refunds where wedding services are cancelled because of Covid to help consumers understand their rights and to help businesses to treat their customers fairly.